atksh/vpn-proxy/README.md

 # vpn-proxy

-A container environment to use a socks5 proxy connected to a vpn as a stepping stone when the ssh destination requires anyconnect VPN.
+A container environment to use a socks5 proxy connected to a vpn as a jump server when the ssh destination requires anyconnect VPN.

 ```bash
 cp .env.sample .env